Chris1-web/calculator/README.md

 ## Problem Encountered

 I was stuck with the inability to perform multiple operations for a while.
-It took me for days.
+It took me four days.